 What Am I Responsible For If I Have Dedicated Servers?

-Unlike shared plans, a customer opting for dedicated servers through a provider will be responsible for installing their own malware software, firewalls, and other security software.
+If you have dedicated servers you will be responsible for installing their own malware software, firewalls, and other security software.

 Still, having your own dedicated physical computer at a center does improve your security because you have a reduced risk of experiencing security breaches from other sites that you would normally share hardware with.
 However, you are still responsible for setting up your own software and being your own tech support.